Neonicotinoids - What are they, who uses them and should they be banned?

 The major concern is for bees and other pollinators.
 Large scale treatment on agricultural crops is potentially devastating.
 An IUCN report highlights the “significant damage to a wide range of beneficial invertebrate species and is a key factor in the decline of bees.”
 The report argues that, "far from protecting food production, the use of neonics is threatening the very infrastructure which enables it.”
 Other research has shown the devasting effect on bees - see Further reading for a selection of research papers, including this most recent review from The Centre for Ecology and Hydrology which indicates that bees which forage on oil seed rape crops (such as the buff tailed bumble bee) are three times more likely to be at risk than those which forage elsewhere.

 In 2013 the EU banned the use of just 3 types of neonics for 2 years (there are many neonic formulations created by the large international drug companies such as Bayer, Dow and Syngenta.)
 Despite the ban, yields in the UK did not go down.
 On the contrary, oil seed rape yields over 2014 and 2015 have actually gone up.
 But in July 2015, the UK government responded to a plea from the NFU to lift the ban to ‘protect’ the new season’s planting of oil seed rape in five English counties.
-This year, 2016, the government has turned down the NFU request to lift the ban, citing technical problems of containing the pesticide to specific areas (not of the pesticides themselves) .
+In 2016, the government turned down the NFU request to lift the ban, citing technical problems of containing the pesticide to specific areas (not of the pesticides themselves) .

 The organic solution for gardeners